cybernet/job-broker/README.md

 Since the broker usually pushes messages to a queue, the queue interface is very similar to the Broker Interface.
 The only functions that are present in the queue and not in the Broker Interface are:

 1. `setInvisibilityTimeout(message, when)` - This function tells the queue that the specified message should not be made available to any other worker until `when` seconds have elapsed.
 2. `deleteQueue()` - Assuming a queue is initialised, a call to this function will delete the queue.
-This is useful during unit testing.
-This call may result in unexpected behaviour after the queue is deleted (if your code tries to push messages to a queue that has already been deleted), thus it is advised that this function should only be used for testing (or before a shutdown event of your service).
-No functions should be called after `deleteQueue()` has already been called.
+If the queue was being polled (by using `queue.start()`), the polling will stop.
+If all queues are stopped, the broker will stop too (`broker-stopped` wil be emitted).
+Calling any function on a deleted queue will result in an error.

 Broker Events
 -------------